List of Happy Tree Friends episodes

-Happy Tree Friends is an animated series created and developed by Rhode Montijo, Kenn Navarro, and Warren Graff for Mondo Media.
+Happy Tree Friends is an adult-oriented Flash-animated web series that was created and developed by Rhode Montijo, Kenn Navarro, and Warren Graff for Mondo Media.
 A total of six seasons of the series have been released: five seasons on the internet, and one season on television.

-In 1999, the crew began the series with a pilot episode, named "Banjo Frenzy", which featured a blue dinosaur, a sky blue squirrel, a yellow rabbit, and a purple beaver.
-The first official episode was named "Spin Fun Knowin' Ya!" which, although it was produced in 1999, was uploaded to the Mondo Media website sometime in 2000 and featured later versions of the dinosaur (now a moose), rabbit, squirrel, and beaver.
+In 1999, the crew began the series with a pilot episode titled "Banjo Frenzy", which features a blue dinosaur, a light blue squirrel, a yellow rabbit (Cuddles), and a purple beaver.
+The first official episode is titled "Spin Fun Knowin' Ya!" which, although it was produced in 1999, was uploaded to the Mondo Media website in December 2000 and featured later versions of the dinosaur (now a moose), rabbit, squirrel, and beaver.
 From that point on, the writers began introducing new characters to the show.
-It quickly became an internet phenomenon featuring millions of visits per episode.
+It quickly became an internet phenomenon, receiving millions of views per episode.
 In 2006, the Happy Tree Friends television series aired on G4 in the United States.
 It also aired on G4 and Razer in Canada in 2007.

 A prequel spin-off called Ka-Pow! debuted in September 2008.
-In 2010, after airing fifteen episodes for the third web season, a hiatus began, in which there were only Break shorts airing with a subliminal message at the end of each, reading "Happy Tree Friends is dead!".
+In 2010, after airing fifteen episodes for the third web season, a hiatus began, in which only Break shorts were released with a subliminal message at the end of each, reading "Happy Tree Friends is dead!".
 This situation concerned many fans because they thought that the series had been canceled.
-The writers confirmed that they were playing a joke on the fact that the characters die in the show multiple times, and making a pun phrase with the word "dead".
-The hiatus ended on December 8, 2011, with the episode "Clause for Concern" being released.
+The writers confirmed that they were making a joke about the fact that the characters die in the show multiple times, and making a pun with the word "dead".
+The hiatus ended on December 8, 2011, with the release of the episode "Clause for Concern".

 In addition to the show's five seasons and a spin-off, there have been some special episodes and shorts.
 These include eleven "Smoochies", ten "Kringles", thirteen "Break" shorts, five "Love Bites", and sixteen other irregular episodes that are unindexed.
 The "Smoochie" shorts involve three different items being dropped next to a main character, only for them to be killed in three different ways, each regarding the item.
 These have been adapted into the Happy Tree Friends website where one can choose an item to drop.
 The "Kringle" shorts are Christmas-themed shorts that feature the main characters doing various Christmas-related tasks, only to be killed in various ways.
-The "Love Bites" were Valentine's Day-themed shorts, that went with the basic structure of a Happy Tree Friends episode.
+The "Love Bites" were Valentine's Day-themed shorts that went with the basic structure of a Happy Tree Friends episode.
 The "Break" shorts were produced in 2008, when no new episodes were produced until the following year.
 A new break short debuted in 2009.